 3. RESULTS

 The satellite image of India, Darjeeling district and the study site are all represented in Fig. 1.
-A checklist of butterfly species that were recorded during the survey period have been illustrated in table 1, along with their respective scientific name, their family, relative abundance and WPA Schedule (Wildlife Protection Act, 1972) status.
-A total number of 64 butterfly species belonging to 49 genera and 6 different families were documented from the survey site.
+A checklist of butterfly species that were recorded during the survey period is provided in table 1, along with their respective scientific name, their family, relative abundance and WPA Schedule (Wildlife Protection Act, 1972) status.
+A total number of 64 butterfly species belonging to 49 genera and 6 different families were documented from the survey site (Table 1).
 Among the 64 butterfly species, 33 of them belonged to family the Nymphalidae, 10 to the Pieridae, 6 to the Papilionidae and, 8 and 5 to the family Lycaenidae and Hesperiidae respectively, whereas only 2 butterfly species belonged to family Riodinidae.
 While considering the relative abundance of the various butterfly species observed at the study site, it was found that Common Fivering (Ypthima baldus; RA: 4.40) was the most abundant butterfly species, followed by Indian Cabbage White (Pieris canidia; RA: 4.28), Chocolate Pansy (Junonia iphita; RA: 3.80), Indian Tortoiseshell (Aglais caschmirensis; RA: 3.16), Common Crow (Euploea core; RA: 3.08), Large Cabbage White (Pieris brassicae; RA: 3.00).
 Relative abundance of 36 butterfly species ranged from 2 to 1, while the remaining butterfly species had relative abundance less than 1.

+Analysis of percentage composition revealed that the family Nymphalidae had the maximum value constituting 56.93% of the total counted butterflies, followed by the family Pieridae (17.81%), Lycaenidae (14.13%), Papilionidae (5.72%), Hesperiidae (4.68%) and lastly the family Riodinidae (0.72%) (Fig. 2).
+Results of Genus proportion analysis of the studied butterfly community illustrated that the maximum number of genera were recorded from the family Nymphalidae (48.98%), followed by the family Pieridae (16.33%), family Lycaenidae (14.29%), family Hesperiidae (10.20%), family Papilionidae (6.12%), family Riodinidae (4.08%).
+Results of species proportion analysis revealed that the highest number of butterfly species were observed from the family Nymphalidae (51.56%), followed by the family Pieridae (15.63%), Lycaenidae (12.50%), Papilionidae (9.38%), Hesperiidae (7.81%), Riodinidae (3.13%) (Fig. 3).

 While considering the family Nymphalidae, Common Fivering (Ypthima baldus) was found to be the most abundant butterfly species followed by Chocolate Pansy (Junonia iphita), whereas Broad-banded Sailer (Neptis sankara) was counted with least number.
 Under the family Pieridae, Indian Cabbage White (Pieris canidia) was found to be the most abundant butterfly species followed by Large Cabbage White (Pieris brassicae), while Red-base Jezebel (Delias pasithoe) was counted in minimum number.
-Under the Papilionidae family, Common Mormon (Papilio polytes) was found in maximum number whereas Common Birdwing (Troides helena) was found in minimum number.
+For the Papilionidae family, Common Mormon (Papilio polytes) was found in maximum number whereas Common Birdwing (Troides helena) was found in minimum number.
 Forget-me-not (Catochrysops strabo) of Lycaenidae family was found to be the most abundant species while Tailless Lineblue (Prosotas dubiosa) was counted with the least number.
-Under Hesperiidae family, Chestnut Bob (Iambrix salsala) was counted in maximum numbers, while Common Dart (Potanthus pseudomaesa) was counted in minimum number.
-Only 2 butterfly species were recorded under Riodinidae family.
+For the Hesperiidae family, Chestnut Bob (Iambrix salsala) was counted in maximum numbers, while Common Dart (Potanthus pseudomaesa) was counted in minimum number.
+Only 2 butterfly species were recorded for the Riodinidae family.

-Fig. 2 illustrates the percentage composition of six butterfly families that were observed at the study site.
-Analysis of percentage composition revealed that the family Nymphalidae had the maximum value constituting 56.93% of the total counted butterflies, followed by the family Pieridae (17.81%), Lycaenidae (14.13%), Papilionidae (5.72%), Hesperiidae (4.68%) and lastly the family Riodinidae (0.72%).

-Results of Genus proportion analysis of the studied butterfly community illustrated that maximum number of genera were recorded from the family Nymphalidae (48.98%), followed by the family Pieridae (16.33%), family Lycaenidae (14.29%), family Hesperiidae (10.20%), family Papilionidae (6.12%), family Riodinidae (4.08%).
-Results of species proportion analysis revealed that the highest number of butterfly species were observed from the family Nymphalidae (51.56%), followed by the family Pieridae (15.63%), Lycaenidae (12.50%), Papilionidae (9.38%), Hesperiidae (7.81%), Riodinidae (3.13%) (Fig. 3).

 The butterflies that were recorded from the survey site were categorized into five different classes on the basis of their prevalence, namely very common (VC), common (C), not rare (NR), rare (R) and very rare (VR) and it was found that 51.48% of the total counted butterflies belonged to C category, followed by 33.83% to NR category, 8.69% to VC category, 5.84% to R category, 0.16% to VR category (Fig. 4).